Pennsylvania Statewide Auto Dealer Investigation Uncovers Fraud

 As we’ve previously reported on this blog, a used car dealer is not required to repair outstanding auto recall issues or even advise a buyer that an outstanding recall exists on a particular vehicle.
 Before buying, consumers should check for auto recalls here.

-If you suspect you've been a victim of dealer fraud, you should contact the Law Firm of Timothy Abeel & Associates.
-Call us at 888-830-1474 for a free evaluation of your case.
-Our firm serves clients throughout Pennsylvania and New Jersey and is dedicated solely to Lemon law, Breach of Warranty and Fraud cases.
+If you suspect you’ve been a victim of dealer fraud, you should contact the Law Firm of Timothy Abeel & Associates.
+Call us at 888-611-5481 for a free evaluation of your case.